OpenSource-GH/dumsor-tracker-frontend/README.md

 - Node + Express

 ### App Flow
-- Authentication: There will be no authentication.
-Users can provide data without having an account.
+- Authentication: The application will require authentication.
+Users can view data without creating an account, but will have to create one to post data.
 - When your power it cut off, simply visit the app, and provide the following details:
     - Your location
     - Power Status: Do you have light or not?